Risang-L/sentence-complexity-clustering/README.md

-# Sentence Complexity Clustering on Learner Texts
+# Sentence Complexity Clustering on L2 Texts

 This project explores unsupervised clustering of L2-written sentences based on syntactic and lexical complexity features.
 The goal is to discover sentence-level writing patterns across proficiency levels using clustering and visualization techniques.